Join a near you to learn about AI-assisted development in VS Code.

 Editor Dictation Mode

-Note: dictation even works in other places where a rich editor is used, such as the SCM commit input box and the comments input field when reviewing pull requests.
+Dictation even works in other places where a rich editor is used, such as the SCM commit input box and the comments input field when reviewing pull requests.

-Voice in Copilot Chat
+Voice in chat

 Screenshot of the chat input field showing an active microphone icon to enter a voice chat message